nobohan/OpenArdenneMap/README.md

 * Install impsom OR osm2pgsql
 * Install carto
   * (For these last three points, have a look at OSMBright)
+* postgreSQL + postgis 2.5.4+

 * Clone or download the OpenArdenneMap files
 * download the OSM data as a .osm file (using JOSM) or as a .pbf file (e.g. on download.geofabrik.de)

+Note that some brand new PostGIS functions are used (ST_OrientedEnvelope), so it is better to install a postgis >2.5.4 to benefit to all of the functionnalities of the map style.

 ### Set up the postgresql database
 Run the script `create-db.sh`.
 Edit it before according to the path of your virtual environment.